altunixon/wips/lns/altina_ln/ASP-52-.md

 “Erm, the rumour is true… Are you satisfied now?”

-As Altina sighed while talking, Vanessa shook her head in denial.
+As Altina sighed while talking, Vanessa shook her head in denial.<br/>

 “What I’m going to say is actually the beginning, Your Highness Marie Quatre.
 This city housed the number one blacksmith in Belgar- No, in the continent!
 Will you please entrust your sword to me?”